 - The family members consider the business a right instead of a privilege and often lack the proper skill sets to properly run the business; and

-- The founder is at the end of his or her career, which means their is too much emphasis placed on short-term successes rather than a focus on implementing a long-term plan or strategy.
+- The founder is at the end of his or her career, which means there is too much emphasis placed on short-term successes rather than a focus on implementing a long-term plan or strategy.

 It is very difficult to face problems concerning family businesses, but action can be taken by each individual to reconcile these problems instead of stewing in anger, guilt or frustration.
 Often times, bringing in a third-party can help resolve these issues in a professional manner.
 By bringing on a neutral third-party, the emotions can be taken out of the equations so that possible solutions and alternatives can become clearer.